TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/bash/how-to-implement-the-solution.md

-At any rate, letís implement Hello World in Bash:
+At any rate, let‚Äôs implement Hello World in Bash:

 ```bash
 echo Hello, World!